-1989

-THE PARLIAMENT OF THE COMMONWEALTH OF AUSTRALIA

-HOUSE OF REPRESENTATIVES
+THE PARLIAMENT OF THE COMMONWEALTH OF AUSTRALIA SENATE SEX DISCRIMINATION AMENDMENT BILL 1989 EXPLANATORY MEMORANDUM THIS MEMORANDUM TAKES ACCOUNT OF AMENDMENTS MADE BY THE HOUSE OF REPRESENTATIVES TO THE BILL AS INTRODUCED.

-SEX DISCRIMINATION AMENDMENT BILL 1989

-EXPLANATORY MEMORANDUM

 (Circulated by authority of the Attorney-General the Hon.
 Lionel Bowen, M.P.)

-SEX DISCRIMINATION AMENDMENT BILL 1989

-OUTLINE

-The purpose of the Bill is to remove section 41 of the Sex Discrimination Act 1984 which exempts from the operation of the Act discrimination in superannuation on the ground of sex or marital status and to insert a number of more limited exemptions dealing with superannuation practices.
-As section 44 also provides an exemption in regard to insurance, the amendments have necessitated that the insurance exemption be rewritten and reinserted.
+SEX DISCRIMINATION AMENDMENT BILL 1989 OUTLINE The purpose of the Bill is to remove section 41 of the Sex Discrimination Act 1984 which exempts from the operation of the Act discrimination in superannuation on the ground of sex or marital status and to insert a number of more limited exemptions dealing with superannuation practices and to prohibit discrimination by a person exercising a discretion in regard to dependant superannuation benefits to which s41B does not apply.
+As section 41 also provides an exemption in regard to insurance, the amendments have necessitated that the insurance exemption be rewritten and reinserted.
 The major effect of the Bill is to remove most forms of direct discrimination on the grounds of sex and marital status in superannuation practices for new schemes.
 Where funds are unable to comply with the new obligations under the Bill, the reasonable expectations of the members will be maintained and the discriminatory fund will be allowed to continue.
 However these funds will not be entitled to admit new members.
 Further, members of such discriminatory schemes will have to be given an option to obtain "non-discriminatory superannuation benefits" unless an exemption is provided by the Human Rights and Equal Opportunity Commission under s.44 of the Act.
 The Bill is drafted so that the amendments will not come into operation until two years after the date of Royal Assent.

-FINANCIAL IMPACT STATEMENT

-4. The proposals put forward in this Bill should not impact upon government expenditure.
+FINANCIAL IMPACT STATEMENT 4.
+The proposals put forward in this Bill should not impact upon government expenditure.
 However it is anticipated that Commonwealth schemes will be amended in separate legislation to comply with the Act by the time of the commencement of the amending Act.
 These changes will have some effect on Commonwealth expenditure.

-ABBREVIATIONS

-5. The following abbreviations are used in this Explanatory $\operatorname{Memorandum}$

-Act: The Sex Discrimination Act 1984

-Bill: The Sex Discrimination Amendment Bill 1989:
+ABBREVIATIONS 5.
+The following abbreviations are used in this Explanatory Memorandum Act: The Sex Discrimination Act 1984 Bill: The Sex Discrimination Amendment Bill 1989: